JulieMurray/buildr-documentation/user/pages/07.menus/05.one-page/docs.md

 ## Position of one page menu
-The implementation of the one page mode in zgf5 themes differs to ZGF5 in that the one page menu position is determined via a layout block.
-This also means that the one page menu and a main menu can be displayed on the page at the same time.
+The one page menu in Buildr can be used anywhere in your layout.
+The One page menu is a layout block that can be dropped and dragged to any place in the layout.

 To add the one page menu to a page simply and the menu to the layout and drag the One-page-menu block to the row you want it to appear in.